fZickHundegger/protobuf-format-diff/README.md

 - dir1: A directory containing .proto files
 - file1.proto: The relative path of a .proto file in dir1
 - dir2 and file2.proto: The same as above for another version to compare.
-- type-name: The name of a message or enum defined in file1.proto and file2.proto
+- type-name: Use '.' to compare all messages and enums.
+Giving the name of a specifif type doesn't work

 You can add the following options: